-Kansas law requires real estate licensees to provide the following information about brokerage relationships to prospective sellers and buyers at the first practical opportunity, disclosed to that other party.
+Kansas law requires real estate licensees to provide the following information about brokerage relationships to prospective sellers and buyers at disclose all known adverse material facts.

-Do not assume that an agent is acting on your behalf, unless you have signed a contact with the agent's firm to represent you.
+Do not assume that an agent is acting on your behalf, unless you have signed a contact with the agent's firm to represent your.
 As a customer, you represent yourself.
 Any information that you, the customer, disclose to the agent representing another party will be disclosed to that other party.

-Even though licensees may be representing other parties, they are obligated to treat you honestly, give you accurate information, and disclose all known adverse material facts.
+Even though tecusees may be representing other parties, they are obligated to treat you honestly, give you accurate information, and